yezhengkai/s323_python/README.md

 # s323_python

-A example for s323 students to learn seismic data processing in python
+A example for s323 to practice seismic data processing in python